How to Teach English to Kids OnlineBy Lisa Shockley

 Parents wanting their children to learn English as a foreign language understand the value of being able to communicate in English, as it is a global language.
 In Asia, in particular, there’s a high demand for online English tutors.
 China, for example, is leading the way for English language education for their children by investing in online teaching companies, thereby creating many job opportunities for online English teachers.

 What qualifications do you need to teach English to kids online?

 Whether you’re a certified teacher with years of experience, or someone with little to no teaching experience, there’s an online English teaching job that suits you and your qualifications.
 Online teaching jobs are available through a variety of different online teaching companies.
 Just like any job, hiring requirements for jobs teaching English online to kids vary from company to company.

-Most online English teaching jobs will require you to have a TEFL/TESOL certification (Teaching English as a Foreign Language/Teaching English to Speakers of Other Languages).
-TEFL/TESOL certification, especially Specialized Certification in Teaching English Online shows employers that you are prepared for the job, familiar with the online teaching environment, and serious about providing your students with the best possible instruction.
+Most online English teaching jobs will require you to have TEFL certification (Teaching English as a Foreign Language/Teaching English to Speakers of Other Languages).
+TEFL/TESOL certification, especially Specialized Certification in Teaching English Online, shows employers that you are prepared for the job, familiar with the online teaching environment, and serious about providing your students with the best possible instruction.

 Bridge even offers a Practicum in Teaching English Online, which gives trainees the ability to record practice-teaching sessions and share the best sample videos with future employers when applying for jobs teaching English to kids online.

 You don’t always need a bachelor’s degree to qualify for jobs teaching English to children online, but some companies will have that requirement.
 Generally, the degree does not need to be in education but can be any subject.